ositaka/soul-healing-decapcms/data/page/home.md

     section_type: text_image
     main_menu:
       show: false
-      name: The Stairs
+      name: "The Golden Sphere "
-    title: "The Golden Healing "
+    title: The Golden Sphere
     text: >-
-      These golden stairs invite you to ascend to a sanctuary of healing.
-They shimmer with a warm, golden glow, as if they were sculpted from the very essence of healing itself.
-Step onto the first stair and feel serenity wrapping around you.
-With each step, you feel burdens and worries gently slip away, leaving you lighter and more peaceful.
+      Stepping into the golden healing ball, imagine embarking on a journey towards a sanctuary of healing.
+This radiant sphere gleams with a comforting, golden light, as though it's made of pure healing energy.
+As you enter, you'll feel serenity wrap around you, and with each passing moment, your worries and burdens gently fade away, making you feel lighter and more at peace.

-      Climb these golden stairs with a heart filled with hope and anticipation, knowing that you are ascending towards a place of deep healing and rejuvenation.
+      With a heart brimming with hope and anticipation, know that you are on a path leading to a place of profound healing and rejuvenation.
-    image: /images/istockphoto-1215549314-1024x1024.jpg
+    image: /images/design-sem-nome.jpg
   - type: text_image
     section_type: text_image
     main_menu:
       show: false
-      name: "The Sanctuary "
+      name: "The Golden Sanctuary "
     title: "The Golden Sanctuary "
     text: >-
       You reach the sanctuary of healing, a space of profound tranquility and